animasoul/vml-fixtures/README.md

 ## Description

-This plugin compliments current plugins made for CM Logistics Wordpress website to manage the graphics for the various customers/stores
+This plugin compliments current plugins made for VM Logistics Wordpress website to manage the graphics for the various customers/stores

 This plugin provides a graphical representation/interface of the physical fixtures present in the stores for clients to order new graphics.